larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Kid is is programmed to to to to make a, uh, a design here.
-One of the famous design that they made is called a squirrel and that one actually.
+One of the famous design that they made is called a squiral and that one actually.
 And it's made by a very very simple.
 Per computer program.
 And it's a good hack to this day it